Yesh2344/Smart_note_organizer/README.md

-# Student Task Manager
+# Smart Notes

 ## Overview

-Student Task Manager is a web-based application built with Python and Flask.
-It provides a simple and intuitive interface for students to manage their tasks, helping them stay organized and productive.
+Smart Notes is a Python-based note-taking application designed for students and professionals.
+It offers intelligent organization, keyword extraction, and easy search functionality to help users manage their notes effectively.

 ## Features

-- Add tasks with title, description, and due date
+- Create and save notes with automatic timestamp
-- View all tasks sorted by due date
+- Intelligent keyword extraction from note content
-- Mark tasks as completed or uncompleted
+- Metadata tagging for easy organization
-- Delete tasks
+- Search functionality to quickly find relevant notes
-- Responsive design for both desktop and mobile browsers
+- Markdown support for rich text formatting
-- Data persistence using SQLite database
+- Preview notes within the application

 ## Prerequisites